ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento2-command-line-tool.markdown

 You run magento2 commands like this: <span class="code">php bin/magento command [options] [arguments]</span>.
 In order to be quicker you can export that path.
 So you can open your terminal <span class="code">sudo nano ~/.bash_profile</span> and add this line <span class="code">export PATH=$PATH:/Users/Username/sites/magento2/bin</span>.
 Then restart your terminal.
 If you type magento -help now you should get a list of all commands.
 If you get an error saying "Permission denied", then you should run <span class="code">chmod a+x /Users/Username/sites/magento2/bin/magento</span>

-Now every time you want to run a magento command you just type <span class="code">phpm</span>.
+Now every time you want to run a magento command you just type <span class="code">magento</span>.

 Here is a list of the most helpful commands (with the explanation in brackets):
 {% highlight xml linenos %}
-phpm cache:clean (flushes all caches) phpm indexer:reindex (reindexes) phpm setup:static-content:deploy (deploys static view files) phpm module:enable (enables specified module, i.e phpm module:enable Company_Stockists)
+magento cache:clean (flushes all caches) magento indexer:reindex (reindexes) magento setup:static-content:deploy (deploys static view files) magento module:enable (enables specified module, i.e magento module:enable Company_Stockists)
-phpm setup:upgrade (upgrades the app, db and schema.
-This needs to run after every module install) phpm setup:backup (takes backup of Magento Application code base, media and database) phpm admin:user:create (creates an admin user, options required) phpm cron:run (run a specific cron, i.e cron:run merchant)
+magento setup:upgrade (upgrades the app, db and schema.
+This needs to run after every module install) magento setup:backup (takes backup of Magento Application code base, media and database) magento admin:user:create (creates an admin user, options required) magento cron:run (run a specific cron, i.e cron:run merchant)
 {% endhighlight %}

 Some commands have required options, like <span class="code">admin:user:create</span>.
-To see the options of a command you can run: <span class="code">phpm admin:user:create -h</span> and you'll get:
+To see the options of a command you can run: <span class="code">magento admin:user:create -h</span> and you'll get:

 {% highlight xml linenos %}
 Options: